sinaiaviles0190/Notes03/AWSglobaLinfrastructure.md

 #### Selecting the best region
 - Make sure the services you want to use can be accesible in the region you are choosing
 - Check compliance requirements (if any) and make sure AWS's compliance rules can run your work
-- As mentioned before, check SLAs and cost, not the same in different regions
+- Check SLAs and cost, not the same in different regions
-#### Points of Presence (PoP) & Local Zone
+#### Foundational Services
+- Compute: supports big data processing and research
+  - EC2: resizeable compute capacity
+  - EC2 Auto Scaling: add/remove instances according to your needs
+- Storage: scalable, secure, reliable
+  -
+- Databases: use cases and provide speed, reliability, availibility
+- Networking: preformance, global coverage, manageability, availibility

 ### ii.
 Quotes
 - Section 5.07 mentions, " AWS has the largest global infrastructure footprint of any cloud provider in order to deliver customer’s content through a worldwide network.."
 I found this interesting because AWS is much more widely used than I assumed.
-The fact that AWS tops Azure and Google Cloud is impressive, I have underestimated AWS.
+The fact that AWS tops Azure and Google Cloud is impressive.

 ### iii.
 New Information
 - Data Security and Compliance: anything related to Health Care, Education, Bank & Finance
-- Most common data center in US is North Virginia
+- Most common data center in US is Northern Virginia
-- capital expense: payment upfront
-- variable expense: pay as you go
 - One region contains multiple availability zones
-- Edge locations: reach customers
+- Edge locations: the data center used to deliver content to users
 - within each availability zone there are multiple edge locations
--
+- Number of availibility zones is greater than the number of regions

 ### iv.
 Questions
-- What does it mean for a service to be region dependent/independent?
 -